+Cathay United Bank

+Financial Statements

-Cathay United Bank and Its Subsidiaries Consolidated Financial Statements For The Years Ended December 31, 2005 and 2006 With Independent Auditors' Report
+For The Years Ended

+December 31, 2005 and 2006

+With Independent Auditors' Report

-The reader is advised that these consolidated financial statements have been prepared originally in Chinese.
-These consolidated financial statements do not include additional disclosure information that is required for Chinese-language reports under the "Regulations Governing the Preparation of Financial Reports by Public Banks" by the Securities and Futures Bureau, Financial Supervisory Commission, Executive Yuan, Republic of China.
-If there is any conflict between these consolidated financial statements and the Chinese version or any difference in the interpretation of the two versions, the Chinese language consolidated financial statements shall prevail.
+The reader is advised that these financial statements have been prepared originally in Chinese.
+These financial statements do not include additional disclosure information that is required for Chinese-language reports under the "Regulations Governing the Preparation of Financial Reports by Public Banks" by the Securities and Futures Bureau, Financial Supervisory Commission, Executive Yuan, Republic of China.
+If there is any conflict between these financial statements and the Chinese version or any difference in the interpretation of the two versions, the Chinese language financial statements shall prevail.